Punvireakroth/Web-Development-Progress/Responsive_Design/README.md

 - `space-around` — includes an equal amount of space on each side of a grid element, resulting in double the amount of space between elements as there is before the first and after the last element
 - `space-between` — includes an equal amount of space between grid items and no space at either end
 - `space-evenly` — places an even amount of space between grid items and at either end

+## Justify Self and Align Self

+`justify-self` align items in the row and it overrides `justify-items`

+`align-self` align items in the column and it override `align-items`

+These two elements declare in grids items.
+It’s take these value.

+- `start` — positions grid items on the left side/top of the grid area
+- `end` — positions grid items on the right side/bottom of the grid area
+- `center` — positions grid items on the center of the grid area
+- `stretch` — positions grid items to fill the grid area (default)